JKnighten/genetic-optimization/README.md

 More specifically, the methods represent steps 1-5 found [here](https://github.com/JKnighten/genetic-optimization/wiki/Genetic-Optimization---Overview).
 IGenOptimizeProblem uses a generic that will represent an individual of the population problem, this generic must extend the Individual class.
-You can just use the Individual class if you like, but extending it and creating your own toString() and constructor can be beneficial.
-The Individual class simply contains the individual's fitness and genes( data that represents the individual).
+You can just use the Individual class without extendning it if you like, but extending it and creating your own toString() and constructor can be beneficial.
+The Individual class simply contains the individual's fitness and genes(data that represents the individual).

 The GeneticOptimizationParams class is used to provide parameters used in the genetic optimization algorithm that GeneticOptimization uses.
 Possible genetic optimization parameters: